 There are several things one should look for in a preowned piano.
 Observe the steel treble wire strings and copper wound bass strings.
 The steel strings should be free from rust and corrosion.
 The copper wound bass strings should be bright, like a shiny new penny, not a dull dark brown.
 If rust or dull bass strings are present, than the piano has been exposed to a less than ideal climate for a extended period of time.

 Remember, a piano can be only 5 years old but have 30 years of playing on the action, because it has been in a school or church.
-Conversely, a piano can be 30 years old but only have sub 5 years of playing because it was used for only a brief period of time in a home, there after sitting in position only to be looked at for decades.
+Conversely, a piano can be 30 years old but only have sub 5 years of playing because it was used for a brief period of time in the home, there after sitting in position only to be looked at for decades.

 Dave’s Piano Showroom carries a large selection of used pianos.
 From $1995 starter pianos to vintage, hand made, art case grands – Dave is guaranteed to have what you are looking for.
 Yamaha, Kawai, Boston, Perzina, Baldwin, Samick, Ritmuller, Clavinova, Disklavier, Pramberger, Essex, Pramberger, Weber, Kohler & Campbell, Young Chang, Baldwin, Hallet Davis, Knabe, Brodmann and Hailun are just some of the brands you will find at Dave’s Piano Showroom.